-Cardiac inotrope medications are commonly used to augment heart contractility for the over one million patients recovering from cardiac surgical procedures annually [1].
-Whereas inotrope-augmented contractility improves haemodynamics in up to 80% of patients recovering from cardiac surgery [2], uptake across institutions is variable due to conflicting data on the ability of inotropes to improve clinical outcomes.
-Inotropes can at times be life-saving for cardiac surgical patients; however inotrope usage during and after cardiac surgery may contribute to unintended consequences, such as malignant arrhythmia [3,4] or myocardial injury when used in excess,[3,4] and are associated with increased mortality, length of stay, and healthcare expenditures.
-However, the scope of inotrope practice variation in the setting of such risk-benefit trade offs remains poorly understood.
+Cardiac inotrope medications are commonly used to augment heart contractility for the over one million patients recovering from cardiac surgical procedures annually.
+Whereas inotrope-augmented contractility improves haemodynamics in up to 80% of patients recovering from cardiac surgery,2 uptake across institutions is variable due to conflicting data on the ability of inotropes to improve clinical outcomes.
+Inotropes can, at times, be life-saving for cardiac surgical patients; however, inotrope usage during and after cardiac surgery may contribute to unintended consequences, such as malignant arrhythmia34 or myocardial injury when used in excess,34 and are associated with increased mortality, length of stay and healthcare expenditures.
+However, the scope of inotrope practice variation in the setting of such risk-benefit tradeoffs remains poorly understood.

-Understanding determinants of inotrope practice variation stratified across patients, clinicians, and institutions remains an important area of investigation.
+Understanding the determinants of inotrope practice variation stratified across patients, clinicians and institutions remains an important area of investigation.
 On the one hand, certain perioperative practice patterns may reflect a targeted patient-centred approach through institutional precision health initiatives.
-On the other hand, observed variability in perioperative practices may reflect disparities in health outcomes driven by social or structural factors (e.g. patient demographics, clinician training, or hospital geography) [5] which can lead to guideline discordant care [6].
-To inform an optimal strategy for addressing inotrope practice variation, important steps are to (i) quantify the degree to which such variation is attributable to patient-, clinician-, or institution-level factors; (ii) describe clinician perspectives driving practice variation; and (iii) characterise barriers and facilitators to practice change [7,8].
+On the other hand, observed variability in perioperative practices may reflect disparities in health outcomes driven by social or structural factors (eg, patient demographics, clinician training or hospital geography),5 which can lead to guideline discordant care.
+To inform an optimal strategy for addressing inotrope practice variation, important steps are to (1) quantify the degree to which such variation is attributable to patient-level, clinician-level or institutionlevel factors; (2) describe clinician perspectives driving practice variation; and (3) characterise barriers and facilitators to practice change.78